Venafi/ansible-role-venafi/README.md

     --ask-vault-pass
     ```

-Using with ansible galaxy
+Using with Ansible Galaxy
 --------------------------

-1. Install role with ansible galaxy command:
+1. Install role with Ansible Galaxy command:
     `ansible-galaxy install venafi.ansible_role_venafi`

 1. Generate credentials.yml as described in Quickstart